oletimmers/quiz-place/backend/README.md

 check if registry addon is enabled, if not: `microk8s enable registry`
 push image to the registry: `sudo docker push localhost:32000/quiz-app:latest
 finally, delete the pods in the current deployment with the command `kubectl delete pods --selector=app=quiz-api --namespace=quiz-app`
-after this, if you have created the deployment then it should hopefully be working (not the case right now)
+after this, if you have created the deployment then it should hopefully be working
 ### TO VIEW THE DEPLOYED DATABASE
 psql -h localhost -U postgres --password -p 30001 postgres the password is: postgres